p-marcin/java-dev-vm/README.md

 command.
 It is already added to [restart.bat](batch-scripts/restart.bat).

 Thanks to this, Docker can use `overlay2` as a Storage Driver, otherwise it falls back to `vfs`.
-Using `vfs` may cause issues when creating a k3d kubernetes cluster.
+Using `vfs` may cause issues when creating a k3s kubernetes cluster with [k3d](https://k3d.io).

 ## :pushpin: Useful Scripts